Dental assistant job satisfaction: 3 factors that matter most

 Work-life balance

 Dental assistants do important and fulfilling work for patients every day.
 But just like any employee, they want time to enjoy their lives and fulfill their responsibilities outside the office.
+This can mean working reasonable hours, receiving paid time off, or getting breaks during the day.

 “It is a rewarding career for raising a family,” says Brenda.
 “I decided early on that no nights, weekends, and holidays were more important to me than hospital work.”